ngarciaquiroz/basicBlogApp/README.md

 **Runing locally**

-Just execute the Migrations first to create the DB and then run the app
+Just execute the Migrations first to create the DB and then run the app (SQL server Express required)
 - dotnet ef database update
 - dotnet run